|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 My equipment circuit is controlled by a single on/off switch I installed under the steering wheel.
 It needs to operate seperate from the ignition, since I need the power to stay on to keep data flowing when I make brief stops for fuel or food.
 I also need it to stay on to keep the dashcams running for other brief stops, since I run those full-time whether I'm observing or not.

 The problem with this circuit is that I sometimes forget to turn it off when parking for the night, which eventually drains my battery.
 The inverter is primarily responsible for this drain, as it draws the most power of anything else on the circuit.
 From 2004 to May of this year, I used a 750 watt inverter - which would drain my battery if it was left on for about 10 hours.
-After this inverter died during my weather expedition in May, I replaced it with a larger 1200 watt inverter.
+After this inverter died during my storm observing expedition in May, I replaced it with a larger 1200 watt inverter.
 This new inverter drains the battery in less than 4 hours if I accidentally leave it on.

 With the old inverter, I drained my battery about 2 to 4 times a year due to accidentally leaving the power on - an acceptable impact I just dealt with.
 However, with the new inverter, I've drained the battery like this about a dozen times since May alone, leading to many inconvenient and embarrasing requests for a jump-start.
 This obviously was a problem that now required a fix.